Ch-Adrian/Platform-for-learning-Rust/README.md

 only docker and run relevant command.

 ### To run docker:
-For windows and linux:\
+For the first time under windows or linux run:\
-`docker-compose up --build`
+`docker-compose up --build`\
+next time You can just run:\
+`docker-compose up`

 Afterwards open web browser and go to link:\
 http://localhost:3000